 “This guy was as competitive as he ever was on a baseball field when he was on a wrestling mat,” Smith said.
 “He was tough and he was mean.
 He’s a very polite young man, but when he was on the mat, he was a mean wrestler.”

 Smith’s favorite memories of Realmuto the youth wrestler are from holiday get-togethers.
-The family would gather around the living room and pit the cousins — Realmuto has about three dozen of them on his mom’s side — against each other in tournaments.
+Realmuto has about three dozen cousins on his mom’s side.
+The family would gather around the living room and pit the cousins against each other in tournaments.
 Realmuto held his own against those closest to him in age, including future NCAA champions Mark Perry Jr. and Chris Perry.

-In there somewhere, perhaps, is another future major leaguer or NCAA titlist.
 Realmuto said his childhood wrestling helped groom him as the well-rounded athlete he is today.
-Now, that foundation allows him to play a little first base on the side, plus be one of the best young catchers in baseball.
+Now, that foundation allows him to play a little first base on the side.

 “Wrestling is one of the best sports you can do as a kid.
 Balance, strength, athleticism,” Realmuto said.
 “I still believe to this day that wrestling is a huge part of me being athletic.” (thealey - sunsentinel.com -March 22, 2017)

 May 12, 2017: As a multi-sport athlete growing up in Del City and eventually Midwest City, Okla., J.T.
 Realmuto was continually on the go.
 Whether or not he was playing baseball, his mother, Margaret, was by his side.

 "My dad always coached my older sisters in softball, and I was the youngest," Realmuto said.
 "So my mom always got stuck with me, dragging me to the ballpark in Little League.
 Going to basketball games, football, she was the one always taking care of me."